kjantzer/bui/presenters/menu/README.md

     icon: '', // name of an icon
     dataTitle: '', // set custom value for quickly
     className: '',
-    extras: [] // array of custom elements to render after label }
+    extras: [], // array of custom elements to render after label
+    fn: null // string or function (see handler docs) }

 // title